Opposition Platform — For Life: 2022 Russian invasion and banning

-At the 24 March 2022 parliamentary sitting 5 MPs announced their resignation from the Opposition Platform – For Life faction.
+At the 24 March 2022 parliamentary sitting five MPs announced their resignation from the Opposition Platform – For Life faction.
 Meanwhile parliament itself was consulting with the Ministry of Justice on actions against the party's remaining deputies, as Ukrainian law did not provide for a single mechanism for suspending the activities of the party represented in parliament.

-On 26 March 2022 the faction Opposition Platform – For Life in the Odessa Oblast Council ceased to exist.
+On 26 March 2022, the faction Opposition Platform – For Life in the Odesa Oblast Council ceased to exist.
 18 deputies joined the newly formed deputy group Our Home is Ukraine.

-On 14 April 2022 the party's parliamentary group was dissolved in Ukraine's parliament.
+On 14 April 2022, the party's parliamentary group was dissolved in Ukraine's parliament.

-On 21 April 2022 the Opposition Platform – For Life deputies in Ukraine's national parliament formed a new parliamentary group.
+On 21 April 2022, the Opposition Platform – For Life deputies in Ukraine's national parliament formed a new parliamentary group.
 The group was named "Platform for Life and Peace" (Платформа за життя та мир) and headed by Boyko and consisted of 25 MPs.
-On 11 May 2022 The Opposition Platform – For Life faction in Kharkiv City Council ceased to exist.
-16 of the parties 18 deputies created the parliamentary group "Restoration of Ukraine".
+On 11 May 2022 The Opposition Platform – For Life faction in the Kharkiv City Council ceased to exist.
+16 of the party's 18 deputies created the parliamentary group "Restoration of Ukraine".

-On 20 June 2022 the Eighth Administrative Court of Appeal banned the party.
+On 20 June 2022, the Eighth Administrative Court of Appeal banned the party.
 The property of the party and all its branches were transferred to the state.
 The decision was open to appeal at the Supreme Court of Ukraine within 20 days.
 At the time Opposition Platform – For Life was one of two of the 20 March 2022 suspended parties that was subject to an attempt of getting banned in court, Opposition Platform – For Life was the only party to defend and participate in the case.
 (The other party was the Progressive Socialist Party of Ukraine.)
-On 15 September 2022 the final appeal against the party's ban was dismissed by the Supreme Court of Ukraine, meaning that the party was fully banned in Ukraine.
+On 15 September 2022, the final appeal against the party's ban was dismissed by the Supreme Court of Ukraine, meaning that the party was fully banned in Ukraine.